-The upfront cost of installation is obviously one of the largest factors that determines whether or not a person is going to switch to solar.
-The current prices in the Northwest Territories range from $2.50-$4.00 with the average price being somewhere around $3.
+The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
+The current average price range in Northwest Territories is about $3.00-$3.77 per watt.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

-Because of the Northwest Territories’ high electricity rates, 33% solar rebate, and decent sunlight levels – we rank NWT as being tied for the #4 province in the country for switching to solar power.
+Because of the Northwest Territories’ high electricity rates, 50% solar rebate, and decent sunlight levels – we rank NWT as being the #7 best province/territory in the country for switching to solar power.

 Ready to get started?